Start Producing Techno Music – No Limits!

 Congratulations!
-You decided to get into techno music production, to get into producing the most exciting kind of music.
+You decided to get into techno music production, to start producing techno music, to get into producing the most exciting kind of music.
 A kind of music with almost no other common denominator than the complete absence of any rules.

 This, by definition, allows endless possibilities and restricts your creativity in no way.
 If nothing else, this is at least overwhelming.
 Imagine yourself having to create a whole universe with unlimited possibilities at hand.
 What to do first?
 Where to start?
 And should the first thing to do be buying that expensive analog synthesizer you’ve read about in that interview with dj megalomaniac the other day?